reymon359/how-to-live/advices/Do what you want/index.md

 > Start doing what you want to do, and everything else will be revealed to you. ― Paulo Coelho

+> You can only become truly accomplished at something you love.
+Don't make money your goal.
+Instead, pursue the things you love doing, and then do them so well that people can't take their eyes off you.” — Maya Angelou

 ## Resources

 - Your Erroneous Zones.
 Wayne Dyer - 1976